• Post author:

 14. Crosswind & Aerodynamic Jump

-The crosswind is directed either from the left to the right, or the right to the left horizontally from the direction of the bullet’s flight path.
-A left crosswind will drift the bullet more to the right, and vice versa
+Crosswinds can blow from either the left to the right or from the right to the left, perpendicular to the bullet's flight path.
+A left crosswind will push the bullet further to the right, while a right crosswind will do the opposite.

-The longer the wind pushes on the bullet over the distance, the farther it drifts.
-This changes the bullet point of impact (POI).
+The longer the wind affects the bullet during its journey, the greater the drift it experiences, resulting in a change in the bullet's point of impact (POI).

-The wind from the RIGHT will cause the bullet to hit high and vice versa.
+Specifically, wind coming from the right will cause the bullet to hit high, and vice versa.

 15. Tailwind and Headwind